 Moreover, Butler may have a positive reason for being skeptical of any such procedural conception of reasons.
 Butler seems to be generally quite skeptical of attempts to give reductive definitions.
 Arguably, this is part of what he meant when he famously said, "Everything is what it is, and not another thing" (P39).
 Thus, Butler would be equally skeptical of attempts to reduce the notion of "what there is overriding reason for one to do" to the notion of "what one would choose to do if one were procedurally rational and adequately informed about the nonnormative facts".
 Butler could probably endorse the following elucidation of the notion of "what there is overriding reason for one to do".
-The judgment that there is "overriding reason" for one to do something expresses a conclusion of practical reasoning.
-So one would be being weak-willed or akratic if one simultaneously made the judgment that there is "overriding reason" for one to do a certain thing, and yet willingly failed to do it.
+The judgment that there is "overriding reason" for one to do.
+The judgment that there is "overriding reason" for one to do a certain thing, and yet willingly failed to do it.
 But Butler would not accept any attempt to reduce the notion of an "overriding reason" to the notion of "procedural rationality".
 An overriding reason for action is just an overriding reason for action; it is what it is, and not another thing.